getbraincloud/examples-unity/Authentication/_docs/Apple.md

 3. Fill out the **Signin Client Id** field using the Identifier attached to your app from the Apple Developer portal.

 ### Building for macOS
 macOS builds require code signing for the app to be able to make use of this plugin.
 You will need to create an [.entitlements](./Apple.md#entitlements-template) file to sign the app with as well as a provioning profile.
-You will find the information needed for signing on the Apple Developer portal.
+You will find the information needed for signing in the Apple Developer portal for your app.
 Additional in-depth instructions are on the [Sign in with Apple GitHub](https://github.com/lupidan/apple-signin-unity/blob/master/docs/macOS_NOTES.md).

 #### .entitlements Template
 ```